jivanhoe/optimal-sampling/README.md

 # optimal-sampling
-Implementation of optimal sampling algorithm for sklearn algorithms
+Implementation of optimal sampling algorithm for sklearn estimators